docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 Generate (or update) joint client/container shell script (superscript)?
 [Y/n]

 Select 'y' if this a first-run.
-If this is not a first-run but you need to regenerate the file, the select 'y'.
+If this is not a first-run but you need to regenerate the file, then select 'y' (see Superscript for details).

-Generate (or update) container hledger-flow configs and/or accounts?
+Generate (or update) container flow configs and/or accounts?

-Not limited to hledger-flow data, this option leads to generating all docker-finance journal data (and configurations).
+Not limited to hledger-flow data, this option leads to generating the layout and files needed for processing all docker-finance end-user generated data (journals, configurations, etc.).

 Generate (or update) subprofile's shell script?